Go to 2023 Creative Heights II programme.

-We celebrated ten years in Birmingham in May 2018 with a series of events showcasing the city’s wealth of talent: Creative Heights.
+In May 2018, we celebrated ten years in Birmingham with a series of events showcasing the city’s wealth of talent: Creative Heights.

 Our launch event featured the live creation of an artwork on the huge glass windows at Rotunda by Birmingham artist Amrit Singh in front of an intrigued audience.